 Muscles and ligaments are important to the flexibility, balance and alignment of the spine and related joints.
 Exercises can play a major role in helping to establish better balance and support for faster healing and longer correction.
-Dr. Adams will suggest exercises and stretches to be done at home to help the healing progress.
+Dr. Gore will suggest exercises and stretches to be done at home to help the healing progress.

 Therapeutic exercises are specific exercises meant for correcting specific problems.
-Depending on the primary area of concern, Dr. Adams may give you a list of exercises to perform to reduce discomfort.
+Depending on the primary area of concern, Dr. Gore may give you a list of exercises to perform to reduce discomfort.
 The focus of therapeutic exercise is to regain flexibility, strength, and endurance related to specific physical problems.

 Therapeutic exercise aims to improve, restore, and prevent loss of physical function.
 It can also improve a patient’s overall health, fitness, and sense of well-being.